-Tucked away in a tiny corner of Mazgaon, we will find what is left of Mumbai’s very own Chinatown, complete with the Kwan Tai Shek Chinese temple and cemetery.
+Tucked away in a tiny corner of Mazgaon, we discovered what is left of Mumbai’s very own Chinatown, complete with the Kwan Tai Shek Chinese temple and cemetery.

-Finding Mumbai's Very Own China Town In Mazgaon
+We've Found Mumbai's Very Own Chinatown In Mazgaon Which You Must Visit

 On the second floor of a two story building, there are no large dragons or obvious Chinese figurines that might mark this as a temple, except for some Chinese inscriptions on the door and building front.
 One enters through a simple yet elegant red and gold door on the ground floor and as you climb up to the second floor you are greeted by wise words of Confucius and other saints along the walls.